-The Bioimaging Facility offers state-of-the-art imaging equipment to all members of the Faculty, the University and beyond.
-There are over 16 different microscope systems, so if you have a project that requires imaging we should have a system to meet your specifications.
+The Bioimaging Core Facility offers state-of-the-art imaging equipment to all members of the Faculty, the University and beyond.
+There are over 30 different microscope systems, so if you have a project that requires imaging we should have a system to meet your specifications.

-The Biomolecular Analysis Core Facility is a state-of-the-art resource for the identification of proteins and the subsequent investigation of their size, shape and interactions.
+The Biomolecular Analysis Core Facility is a state-of-the-art resource for the analysis of the size, shape, stability and interations of molecules.

 Read more about the Biomolecular Analysis Core Facility.

-The facility houses five electron microscopes, a comprehensive preparation laboratory which includes a range of specialised sample preparation equipment, a photographic dark room, digital imaging facilities and a suite of computer workstations for image processing.
+The facility houses five electron microscopes, a comprehensive preparation laboratory which includes a range of specialised room temperature and cryo sample preparation equipment, ultramicromes, and a suite of computer workstations for image processing.